Note: This is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 The DAI/USDC pair is now the largest pairing on Uniswap v3.

 It also seems like Uniswap v3's CLMM is facilitating DAI swaps with incredibly low slippage.
 For example, if you try and swap the entirety of the DAI liquidity on Curve using Uni v3, you run into 0.0172% slippage.
-That means you'd only lose around $50,000 on a $355M swap!
+That means users would only incur around $50,000 in slippage on a $355M swap!

 Additional Watching/Reading: Video and notes from Maker's Governance and Risk #186 meeting, which was held almost a month before the UST collapse, surfaces a lot of considerations about Curve, the PSM, and growth on Uniswap v3 (G-UNI).